bokkypoobah/SnipCoin/audit/README.md

           function totalSupply() constant returns (uint256 supply) {}
                                                    ^------------^

+  Note that in the example, `uint public totalSupply` is defined in *Token* because the automatically generated getter function does not match the abstract function `function totalSupply() constant returns (uint256 supply);`

 * **LOW IMPORTANCE** Use `uint` or `uint256` consistently, not both

 * **LOW IMPORTANCE** Consider moving `require((msg.sender == contractOwner) || (msg.sender == accountWithUpdatePermissions)); // Verify ownership`